crackyu1/FlaskWebAPI-main/readme.txt

 after cloning you should
 1.create and activate a venv
-2.install requirements with pip install -r requirements.txt 3.run the project with python main.py
+2.install requirements with pip install -r requirements.txt 3.run the project by python app.py or ctrl+F5 on vscode